moodlebox/moodlebox.net/content/en/help/moodle-update.md

   - Adrian Perez Rodriguez
 type: kb
 date: 2017-04-20
-lastmod: 2020-06-14
+lastmod: 2020-10-20
-description: Want to update Moodle on the MoodleBox?
-Follow these instructions
+description: Do you want to update Moodle on the MoodleBox?
+Follow these instructions!
 slug: moodle-version-update
 categories:
   - Maintenance